cockroachdb/docs/v2.0/cancel-job.md

 ## Limitations

-- This feature currently only works with enterprise features.
-However, in the future, we plan to let you cancel any job, including schema changes.
-- When an enterprise [`RESTORE`](restore.html) is canceled, partially restored data is properly cleaned up.
+When an enterprise [`RESTORE`](restore.html) is canceled, partially restored data is properly cleaned up.
 This can have a minor, temporary impact on cluster performance.

 ## Required Privileges